amedeo463/PinScreen/README.md

 4th August 2025 (#2): Actually, I might have to compile OpenSSL from source via makefile 6th August 2025 (#3): Wait, let me check -- okay so it was not a month it was 17 days (two weeks + three days) 6th August 2025 (#4): I hope my laptop won't break (permanently), because if it does - oh boy - Progress will slow down A TON.
 Wish me luck.
+7th August 2025 (#5): The exec() function in main.hpp is a mess, considering to refactor it a little